taldcroft/workflow/README.md

     git branch  # make sure you are on the correct branch git push origin new-feature  # push current branch to origin

+**The all important Pull Request process**

+- *Go to github and issue a pull request.*
+- Send email to relevant parties requesting review
+- If you get some comments that need to be addressed, do the following on your local `new-feature` branch:

+  - Edit files as needed
+  - `git status`
+  - `git diff`
+  - `git commit -am "Next commit message"`
+  - `git push origin new-feature`

+- When approval for the final pull request is obtained, then merge using the GitHub green merge button.  *Do NOT merge locally on the command line!*

+- If needed make a version release tag on Github via the `Releases` button.
+  E.g. put in a Version of 0.2 and give a title of `Version 0.2`.
+This happens *after* merging the pull request, but note that any embedded version info should be done *as part* of the pull request.

+**Resync your local repo**

+    git fetch origin  # fetch all changes since no branch name provided git checkout master
+    git merge origin/master

+**More management**

 You can delete a branch:

     git checkout master